The Spanish caravel Santa María de la…

 There were just twenty survivors from the wreck, including Captain Valdivia, Gerónimo de Aguilar and Gonzalo Guerrero.

-Captain Valdivia had been sacrificed with four of his companions, their flesh served at a feast.
+Captain Valdivia had been sacrificed with four of his companions, their flesh served at a feast; the survivors had been forced into slavery under various provincial aristocrats.

 Aguilar and Guerrero had managed to escape their captors and fled to a neighboring lord who was an enemy of Halach Uinik; he took them prisoner and kept them as slaves.

-After a time, Gonzalo Guerrero had been passed as a slave to the lord Nachan Can of Chetumal.
+After a time, Gonzalo Guerrero had been passed as a slave to the lord Nachan Can of Chetumal, Aguilar, his crew-mate, remained a slave of the batab or mayor of Xamanha.

-Guerrero has become completely Mayanized and serves his new lord with such loyalty that he is married to one of Nachan Chan's daughters, Zazil Ha, by whom he will have three children.
+Guerrero, who has by now become completely Mayanized, serves his new lord with such loyalty that he is married to one of Nachan Chan's daughters, Zazil Ha, by whom he will have three children.

 By 1514, Guerrero has achieved the rank of nacom, a war leader who serves against Nachan Chan's enemies.